-There are more than 15 km of fat bike trails open for riders and a fleet of rental bikes available.
+There are more than 15 kms of fat bike trails open for riders and a fleet of rental bikes available.

 - All riders must have a visible & valid pass to ride fat bikes on permitted trails at all times.

-- Fat Biking is included with the purchase of a valid alpine, xc cross day ticket and/or season passes.
+- Fat biking is included with the purchase of a valid alpine, xc-day ticket and/or season passes.
 Fat bike only tickets are available at on-mountain ticket outlets and need to be purchased before riding the trails.

 - Tires must be 3.75” or wider with a tire pressure less than 8 PSI – no exceptions.

-- Helmets are required at all times when riding on the trail
+- Helmets are required at all times when riding on the trails.

-- Fat biking requires a firm surface and is not recommended in soft snow or melting snow conditinos.
-In order to protect the trails for all users, Fat Biking is not permitted above zero degrees Celsius.
+- Fat biking requires a firm surface and is not recommended in soft snow or melting snow conditions.
+In order to protect the trails for all users, fat-biking is not permitted above zero degrees Celsius.
 Please check the latest trail conditions before setting out.